Wednesday, June 28, 2023

 Tactics

-Emo G starts every action scene in their civilian form, although they might not be in the Green zone depending on whether they have damage carried over from a previous crisis.
+Emo G starts every action scene in their civilian identity, although they might not be in the Green zone depending on whether they have damage carried over from a previous crisis.
 They still have access to their Principles, are limited by Divided Personas, and can use Stress Response to adopt their base heroic form, although it's usually easier and less painful to just take some damage and change for free.
-They can also take basic actions (including risky ones) but they're quite limited in their effectiveness.
-The civilian form has a strong Green status die that makes them pretty competent at Overcomes, though.
+They can also take basic actions (including risky ones), use their Principles and use Fluid Mentality or Sudden Savagery without having any form change options.
+The civilian form has a strong Green status die that makes them quite competent at Overcomes as well.

 Once in their base heroic form, they use Fluid Mentality to take any basic action and then adopt a different form, although Unstoppable form only becomes available in the Yellow zone.
-Sudden Savagery is a more efficient way to transform though, giving a Max die Attack and then a potential change.
+Sudden Savagery is a more efficient way to transform, giving a Max die Attack and then a potential change.
 Each Green form offers different mixes of powers and abilities.
-Gearhead form's Fix-It giving a strong Boost or Overcome and versatile mobility options.
-Untouchable form's Escape Artist is a strong Defend and sheds all your penalties at once, as well as providing unmatched speed and agility.
+Gearhead form's Fix-It give a strong Boost or Overcome and versatile mobility options.
+Untouchable form's Escape Artist has a strong Defend and sheds all your penalties at once, as well as providing unmatched speed and agility.

 In Yellow, Chorus of Minds gives you a strong lasting bonus coupled with a smaller Attack, which can be repeated to stack exclusive bonuses to make your big Red offensive ability better.
 The bonus will also greatly improve Unstoppable form's Juggernaut ability, which gives an adequate Attack and a lasting Defend that can be very strong with even a small bonus.
-Payback offers a reactive damage dealing ability that's wholly independent of your own stats and can deal a lot of damage over time.
+Payback offers a reactive damage dealing ability that's wholly independent of your own stats and can deal a lot of damage over time - and you can even use it in your civilian identity if given the opportunity (most likely by starting the scene in Yellow Health).

 The Do It Right Out ability is a real oddball but potentially very strong, letting an ally reroll one die of their choice with a reaction, the only reroll mechanic of its kind in the game.